DecryptMike/IBMSingle-Page-Portfolio/README.md

 </h3>

 <h5 align="center">
-     Here Is My Single Page Website Made Using HTML, CSS & JavaScript In An Introduction To Web Development Course From CourseA Hosted By IBM.
-Check Out My Simple Portfolio Creation!
+     Here Is My Single Page Website Made Using HTML, CSS & JavaScript In An Introduction To Web Development Course From CourseA Hosted By IBM. <br>Check Out My Simple Portfolio Creation!
 </h5>

 ---